Roasted Tomato Soup

 • Delicious: Roasting the tomatoes, garlic, and onions deepens their flavors, offering a richer taste than raw or boiled variations.

-• Simplicity: This soup is a breeze to make with just a few quality ingredients and easy steps.
+• Simplicity: This tomato soup is a breeze to make with just ripe tomatoes, a few quality ingredients, and easy steps.

-• Versatility: It’s a perfect dish for various occasions, from a comforting weeknight dinner to an elegant starter for dinner parties.
+• Versatility: An easy soup recipe is a perfect dish for various occasions, from a comforting weeknight dinner to an elegant starter for dinner parties.

 • Make Ahead: It’s an excellent option for batch cooking and tastes even better the next day as the flavors meld together.